 Let’s get into the CBD for insomnia dosing recommendations according to this CBD DNA test kit…

 At this point, I am done talking about the ratios.
 You can read my comments on the proportions in the above paragraphs located within this blog.
 The dosage SEEMS TO BE more in line with what I would expect them to be.
-For example, our product called ‘sleep’ (click here to see the product) has roughly 66mg of CBD-rich hemp extract per serving.
+For example, our product called ‘sleep’ has roughly 66mg of CBD-rich hemp extract per serving.
 This falls in line with the recommended dosing of this CBD DNA test kit, making much more sense to me.
 A range of 10-100mg of CBD is much more believable than 50-800mg of CBD.

 There is an entire section of the CBD DNA test kit report dedicated to going over the user’s “genetic variants.”
 I don’t understand the variants all too well, and the information isn’t super detailed in explaining how the variants affect your personal CBD use.
 The variants are separated into transporter and receptor genes, signaling genes, and metabolic enzyme genes.